 - Ensure you have secure IT systems and platforms

-Please note: this is a short checklist summary of what is required when starting a business and there are many more points you will need to cross off before entering the market.
-To find a more comprehensive checklist we suggest you speak to your business advisor or head to the Australian Government Business website which offers an interactive checklist.
-If you require further help setting up a small business, please speak your Ledge account manager who will be able to put you in touch with a trusted professional advisor.
+This is a short checklist summary of what is required when starting a business, and there are many more points you will need to cross off before entering the market.
+To find a more comprehensive checklist, we suggest you speak to your business advisor or head to the Australian Government Business website, which offers an interactive checklist.
+If you need more help setting up a small business, please speak with your Ledge account manager, who can put you in touch with a trusted professional advisor.

 Where to find advice and support in Australia